f4exb/sdrangel/plugins/feature/demodanalyzer/readme.md

 Average total power in dB relative to a +/- 1.0 amplitude signal received in the pass band.

+<h3>A.8.
+Record as .wav file</h3>

+Use this button to toggle recording.
+Start or stop recording

+Format is always 16 bit little-endian and can be mono (1 channel) or stereo (2 channels) depending on data type.

+<h3>A.9.
+Select recording output file</h3>

+Click on this icon to open a file selection dialog that lets you specify the location and name of the output files.

+Each recording is written in a new file with the starting timestamp before the `.wav` extension in `yyyy-MM-ddTHH_mm_ss_zzz` format.
+It keeps the first dot limited groups of the filename before the `.wav` extension if there are two such groups or before the two last groups if there are more than two groups.
+Examples:

+  - Given file name: `test.wav` then a recording file will be like: `test.2020-08-05T21_39_07_974.wav`
+  - Given file name: `test.2020-08-05T20_36_15_974.wav` then a recording file will be like (with timestamp updated): `test.2020-08-05T21_41_21_173.wav`
+  - Given file name: `test.first.wav` then a recording file will be like: `test.2020-08-05T22_00_07_974.wav`
+  - Given file name: `record.test.first.eav` then a recording file will be like: `reocrd.test.2020-08-05T21_39_52_974.wav`

+If a filename is given without `.wav` extension then the `.wav` extension is appended automatically before the above algorithm is applied.
+If a filename is given with an extension different of `.wav` then the extension is replaced by `.wav` automatically before the above algorithm is applied.

+The file path currently being written (or last closed) appears at the right of the button (A.1.10).

+<h3>A.1.10.
+Recording file path</h3>

+This is the file path currently being written (or last closed).

+<h3>A.1.11 Record silence time</h3>

+This is the time in seconds (between 0.1 and 10.0) of silence (null samples) before recording stops.
+When non null samples come again this will start a new recording.
+Set the value to 0 to record continuously.

 <h2>B. Spectrum view</h2>

 This is the same display as with the channel analyzer spectrum view.
 This is the spectrum of a real signal so it is symmetrical around zero frequency.
 Details on the spectrum view and controls can be found [here](../../../sdrgui/gui/spectrum.md)